MadinaShaimer/power-bi-procurement-analysis/README.md

 ---

-### 2. Supplier Risk (Delta Materials Group)
+### 2. Supplier Risk (Eastline Commodities)
-Delta Materials Group accounts for only 4% of total spend but shows a high delay rate (21%) and long lead time (30 days), with delays reaching up to 20 days.
+Eastline Commodities accounts for only 5% of total spend but shows a high delay rate (32%) and long lead time (30 days), with delays reaching up to 18 days.
 This indicates a high operational risk, especially since the supplier operates in the raw materials category.

 ---